A Midsummer Night's Dream (1935 film): Run times

-The film was first released at 132 minutes, but was edited to 117 minutes for its general release run.
-The full 132 minute version was not seen again until it was shown on cable television in 1994.
-The film was then re-issued at its full length on VHS (its first video release was of the edited version).
-Later showings on Turner Classic Movies have restored the film's pre-credits Overture, and its Exit Music, neither of which had been heard since its 1935 road show presentations.
+The film was first released at 133 minutes, but was edited to 118 minutes for its general release run.
+The full 133 minute version was not seen again until it was shown on cable television in 1994.
+The film was then reissued at its full length on VHS (its first video release was of the edited version).
+Later showings on Turner Classic Movies have restored the film's pre-credits Overture and its Exit Music, neither of which had been heard since its 1935 road show presentations.
 In August 2007, it was released on DVD for the first time, both individually and as part of a box set known as The Shakespeare Collection.

 Critical response

 The film failed at the box office and received mixed reviews, with the cinematography, the use of Mendelssohn's music, and the dance sequences being highly praised.
-Although James Cagney was acclaimed for his performance, Warner Bros. was criticized by film critic Richard Watts, Jr. for "weakening" enough to cast an actor "whose performance is not much short of fatal", referring to box-office favorite Dick Powell, then in his "Hollywood crooner" phase, who reportedly realized he was completely wrong for the role of Lysander and asked to be taken off the film, to no avail.
+Although James Cagney was acclaimed for his performance, Warner Bros. was criticized by film critic Richard Watts Jr. for "weakening" enough to cast an actor "whose performance is not much short of fatal", referring to box-office favorite Dick Powell, then in his "Hollywood crooner" phase, who reportedly realized he was completely wrong for the role of Lysander and asked to be taken off the film, to no avail.

+The film was banned by the Ministry of Propaganda in an infamous example of censorship in Nazi Germany.
+This was due not only to Joseph Goebbels's belief that the filmmaking style, which drew heavily upon German expressionist cinema, was degenerate art, but even more so due to the Jewish ancestry of director Max Reinhardt.
+For precisely the same reason, everything by Classical music composer Felix Mendelssohn and soundtrack arranger Erich Wolfgang Korngold had already been banned by Goebbels Ministry as allegedly degenerate music.

 The reviewer for Variety wrote of the film: "Question of whether a Shakespearean play can be successfully produced on a lavish scale for the films is affirmatively answered by this commendable effort. (...)
 The fantasy, the ballets of the Oberon and Titania cohorts, and the characters in the eerie sequences are convincing and illusion compelling.
 Film is replete with enchanting scenes, beautifully photographed and charmingly presented.
 All Shakespearian devotees will be pleased at the soothing treatment given to the Mendelssohn score. (...)
 The women are uniformly better than the men.
 They get more from their lines.
 The selection of Dick Powell to play Lysander was unfortunate.
 He never seems to catch the spirit of the play or role.
 And Mickey Rooney, as Puck, is so intent on being cute that he becomes almost annoying.
 There are some outstanding performances, however, notably Victor Jory as Oberon.
 His clear, distinct diction indicates what can be done by careful recitation and good recording; Olivia de Havilland, as Hermia, is a fine artist here; others are Jean Muir, Verree Teasdale and Anita Louise, the latter beautiful as Titania but occasionally indistinct in her lines."